azdreamic/data-lib/README.md

 ![Release](https://github.com/azdreamic/data-lib/workflows/Release%20Build/badge.svg)
 ![Build](https://github.com/azdreamic/data-lib/workflows/Development%20Build/badge.svg)

 This library is purpose of do array / object operation like merge, clone, loop and some other processes.
-We always confuse to choose the best practices, performance and maintaining the common source from deferent developers.
+We always confuse to choose the best practices, performance and maintaining the common source from different  developers.

 This is very simple library written in typescript to resolve those conflicts.
 Since, it is written in typescript & npm combo will gave you extra feature like we can use it in typescript, javascript, angular, react and vuejs applications.